 Note: If you are using 64 bit Windows, you can install both (vredist_x64.exe and vredist_x86.exe).
 However, if you have 32 bit, you should only install “vredist_x86.exe”.
 You can check which version of Windows you have by press Windows + S, type “system information” and open the application which comes forth.

-Extended Solution 1: For Users who have Visual C++ 2015 Redistributable already installed
+Extended Solution 1: Users Who Have Visual C++ 2015 Redistributable Already Installed

-If you have already have the package installed on your computer, you might experience an error window similar to the one below.
-In this case, we need to uninstall the already installed package and then install it again using solution 1.
+If you already have the package installed on your computer, you might experience an error window similar to the one below.
+In this case, we need to uninstall the already installed package and then install it again using the 1st solution.

 Note: This solution is not meant for users who don’t have the package already installed on their computers.